-As a Panelist listens to encoded media, PPM 360 detects and stores the PPM codes from the audio portion of the media.
+As a Panelist is exposed to encoded media, PPM 360 detects and stores the PPM codes from the audio portion of the media.
 Throughout the day, PPM 360 also captures detailed information regarding the Panelist's motion.

 PACKING AND ACTIVATION